Kiran Bedi: Tennis career

 Inspired by her father, Bedi started playing tennis at the age of nine.
 As a teenage tennis player, she cut her hair short as it interfered with her game.
 In 1964, she played her first tournament outside Amritsar, participating in the national junior lawn tennis championship at Delhi Gymkhana.
 She lost in early rounds, but came back to win the trophy two years later, in 1966.
 As the national champion, she was eligible for entry to the Wimbledon junior championship, but was not nominated by the Indian administration.

-Between 1965 and 1978, Bedi won several tennis championships, including:
+Between 1965 and 1978, Bedi won several tennis championships in India, including:

-Bedi was also a part of Indian team that beat Sri Lanka to win the Lionel Fonseka Memorial Trophy in Colombo.
+Bedi was also a part of the Indian team that beat Sri Lanka to win the Lionel Fonseka Memorial Trophy in Colombo.
 She continued playing tennis until the age of thirty, when she started focusing on her Indian Police Service career.
 In 1972, she married fellow tennis player Brij Bedi; the two had met on Service Club courts in Amritsar.